FRIBDAQ/NSCLDAQ/main/mvlc/Readme.md

 *  ```v1290N```  - The module is a CAEN  v1290 with 16 channels

 The default value for this is ```v1190A``` as this represents the vast majority of the modules at the FRIB.

+#### SIS3316 digiitzer.

+The support class for this device (```sis3316_class```) relies extensively oin interaction with the device at initialization and cannot be supported in the translator environment.
+A later version of ```fribdaq-readout``` may include built in modules like ```VMUSBReadout``` as Florian has added some stuff to his daq classes that might support this.
+THerefore  stay tuned for later versions of that program and device support.